Hirdeshprajapati311/MovieApp/README.md

 # 🎬 MovieApp

 MovieApp is a sleek and responsive React application that fetches and displays movies from a movie database API (like TMDb).
-Browse trending and top-rated movies, and switch between categories with ease.
+Browse trending and top-rated movies.

 <img width="1885" height="881" alt="image" src="https://github.com/user-attachments/assets/67f77f23-eb67-448f-b1ba-1fd4acd21fac" />